philipmendels/use-flexible-undo/stories/dependent-state/make-undoable-setter.md

 - a function for selecting slice B from A.
 - a function for updating slice B in A.
   ->
-- a function for deriving a state change value C based on the action payload and/or the previous state A
+- a function P -> A -> C for deriving a state change value C based on the action payload and/or the previous state A
-  ->
+- an optional predicate function P -> A -> boolean for conditionally applying the update ->
 - a curried updater function C -> B -> B for the do/redo handler
 - a curried updater function C -> B -> B for the undo handler